eriknyquist/nedry/README.rst

 * ``discord_admin_user``: Multiple discord user ID numbers can be added here.
 Users added here will be allowed to configure the bot by sending commands in discord.

+* ``config_write_delay_seconds``: Enter the desired cooldown time (in seconds) for commands that write changes to the bot config file here (makes it more difficult for someone with admin privileges to spam the disk).

 * ``startup_message``: Enter the message you would like the bot to send when it comes online after being started up here.